eignnx/tide-naive-static-files/README.md

 ## Note on Version Numbers

-Mistakes were made when initially selecting verion numbers for this crate.
+Mistakes were made when initially selecting version numbers for this crate.
 In the Rust ecosystem, a 1.0.0 release generally means the crate is *fit for production.* **This crate makes no such claim.** It would be best to "divide by ten" when looking at the crate's version number (i.e. 2.0.1 should be thought of as 0.2.0.1).

 ## Example